Scouting Report | Wolves at Thunder | Minnesota Timberwolves

 Projected Starters

-Timberwolves: PG – Teague, SG – Wiggins, SF – Butler, PF – Gibson, C - Towns
+PG – Jones, SG – Wiggins, SF – Butler, PF – Gibson, C - Towns